turbot/guardrails-docs/docs/getting-started/getting-started-gcp/enable-enforcement/index.md

 - [Apply a Quick Action](/guardrails/docs/getting-started/getting-started-gcp/apply-quick-action/)

-In the [previous guide](/guardrails/docs/getting-started/getting-started-gcp/apply-quick-action) we showed how to add the single permission that enables you to take a `Quick Action` on bucket access control.
+In the [previous guide](/guardrails/docs/getting-started/getting-started-gcp/apply-quick-action) we showed how to add the single permission that enables you to take a **Quick Action** on bucket access control.
 That’s needed here as well, as we explore how to empower Guardrails to take such actions autonomously.

+In  [Enable your First Policy Pack](/guardrails/docs/getting-started/getting-started-gcp/enable-policy-pack) we enabled `Enforce Versioning is Enabled for AWS S3 Buckets`.
+Locate it on the `Policies` page, and select the link.

 ## Step 1: Locate the Policy Pack

-In  [Enable your First Policy Pack](/guardrails/docs/getting-started/getting-started-gcp/enable-policy-pack) we enabled `Enforce Uniform Access is Enabled for GCP Storage Buckets`.

-Locate it on the `Policies` page.
+In  [Enable your First Policy Pack](/guardrails/docs/getting-started/getting-started-gcp/enable-policy-pack) we enabled `Enforce Uniform Access Is Enabled for GCP Storage Buckets`.
+Locate it in **Policies** and select the link.

 <p><img alt="locate-policy-pack" src="/images/docs/guardrails/getting-started/getting-started-gcp/enable-enforcement/locate-policy-pack.png"/></p>